Leave & Time Off

 Time Off For Personal Matters

 University policy permits an employee time off, if necessary, to attend to personal matters.
 Request for time off for this purpose shall be made to an employee's supervisor.
-Such excused time may be made up provided such hours are worked in the same work week in which the employee takes time off, and provided that in the opinion of the supervisor, such overtime can be worked advantageously to the University.
+For hourly (non-exempt) employees, such excused time may be made up, with the approval of the supervisor, provided such hours are worked in the same work week in which the employee takes time off.

-Inability to make up the time off in the same week will result in applying the personal time off against accrued vacation time, or as time without pay.
-If accrued vacation is not available, no payment will be made for such time off.
+Inability to make up the time off in the same week will result in applying the personal time off against available vacation or personal time.
+Salaried (exempt) employees are only expected to apply this if absent in full-day increments.
+If vacation or personal time is not available, no payment will be made for such time off.
+See respective paid time off policies and the “Federal Fair Labor Standards Act and Overtime Pay” policy for more direction.

 Faculty Parental Leave